-uint64,

-either "true"

-major type 7,

-simple value 21) or "false" (major type 7, simple value 20) string text string (major type 3) enumeration unsigned int (major type 0) bits array of text strings Each text string contains the name of a bit value that is set. binary byte string (major type 2) empty null (major type 7, simple value 22) TBD: This MAY not be applicabl to true MIBs, as SNMP may not support empty variables union Similar to the JSON transcription from [I-D.ietf-netmod-yang-json], the elements in a union MUST b determined using the procedure specified in section 9.12 of [RFC6020]. leaf-list array (major type 4) The array is encapsulated in the map associated with the YANG variable. list array (major type 4) of maps (major type 5) Each array element contains a map of associated YANG hash - value pairs. container map (major type 5) The map contains YANG hash - value pairs corresponding to the elements in the container. smiv2:oid array of integers Each integer contains an element of the OID, the first integer in the array corresponds to the most left element in the OID.
+YANG type CBOR type Specification int8, int16, int32, int64, uint16, uint32, uint64, decimal64 unsigned int (major type 0) or negative int (mayor type 1) The CBOR integer type depends on the sign of the actual value. boolean either "true" (major type 7, simple value 21) or "false" (major type 7, simple value 20) string text string (major type 3) enumeration unsigned int (major type 0) bits array of text Each text string contains the strings name of a bit value that is set. binary byte string (major type 2) empty null (major type 7, simple value 22) TBD: This MAY not be applicable to true MIBs, as SNMP may not support empty variables union Similar to the JSON transcription from [I-D.ietf-netmod-yang-json], the elements in a union MUST be determined using the procedure specified in section 9.12 of [RFC6020]. leaf-list array (major type 4) The array is encapsulated in the map associated with the YANG variable. list map (major type 5) of maps (major type 5) Map of array element pairs (index, value).
+Each array element contains a map of associated YANG hash - value pairs. container map (major type 5) The map contains YANG hash - value pairs corresponding to the elements in the container. smiv2:oid array of integers Each integer contains an element of the OID, the first integer in the array corresponds to the most left element in the OID.